 - Intellectual Ventures v.
 Symantec: Trial counsel for Symantec in a multi-patent case brought by Intellectual Ventures in Delaware.
 Secured non-infringement jury verdict and post-trial invalidity judgment.

 - TransPerfect Global, Inc. v.
-MotionPoint: As trial counsel for TransPerfect in a multi-patent infringement case in the Northern District of California related to website translation technologies, won a complete jury verdict finding MotionPoint’s three patents invalid and not infringed, TransPerfect’s patent valid and infringed by MotionPoint, and awarding TransPerfect more than US$1 million in damages.
-Verdict named by the Daily Journal as a 2013 Top Plaintiffs’ Verdict by Impact.
+MotionPoint: Trial counsel for TransPerfect in a multi-patent infringement case in California related to website translation technologies.
+Won a complete jury verdict finding: MotionPoint’s three patents invalid and not infringed; TransPerfect’s patent valid and infringed by MotionPoint; and awarding TransPerfect more than US$1 million in damages.
+The Daily Journal named the case a Top Plaintiffs’ Verdict by Impact.

 - Eolas v.
-Google et al.*: Trial counsel for Google and YouTube in a Tyler, Texas (E.D.
-Tx.) patent infringement action in which Eolas and the University of California claimed ownership of the “interactive web.”
-Included cross-examination of one of the alleged inventors of the asserted patents on behalf of all defendants.
-The jury invalidated all asserted claims after deliberating for just 2.5 hours, defeating claims for hundreds of millions in damages, as well as injunctive relief.
+Google et al.: Trial counsel for Google and YouTube in a Texas patent infringement action in which Eolas and the University of California claimed ownership of the “interactive web.”
+The jury invalidated all asserted claims after deliberating for only 2.5 hours, defeating claims for hundreds of millions in damages and injunctive relief.*

 - Jang v.
-Boston Scientific*: Successfully argued and briefed the appeal in this US$100 million cardiovascular stent litigation on behalf of Dr. G. David Jang.
-After replacing original counsel following an adverse judgment in the district court, represented Dr. Jang in his appeal of that decision to the Federal Circuit.
-In August 2012, the Federal Circuit reversed the district court’s claim construction, vacated the judgment, and remanded the action to the Central District of California for further proceedings.
+Boston Scientific: Argued, briefed, and won the appeal in a US$100 million cardiovascular stent breach-of-contract litigation on behalf of Dr. G. David Jang.
+Replaced original counsel following an adverse judgment in the district court.*